Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Additional Qualitative Results

 \subsection{Out-of-Distribution Generalization}

-To rigorously evaluate the zero-shot capabilities of Gimbal360, we test our framework on highly challenging Out-of-Distribution (OOD) perspective inputs.
-We collect a diverse set of testing images sourced from the evaluation suites of contemporaneous works, including HunyuanWorld~\cite{hunyuanworld2025tencent}, WorldGen~\cite{worldgen2025ziyangxie}, and World Labs~\cite{worldlabs}.
-We also incorporate some self-collected real-world smartphone captures and AI-generated images.

-These inputs feature unconstrained poses, and artistic lighting that strictly deviate from the Horizon360 dataset.
-As shown in~\cref{fig:ood_generalization},~\cref{fig:ood_generalization2}, and~\cref{fig:ood_generalization3}, Gimbal360 successfully auto-levels these inputs and generates geometrically plausible, highly immersive $360^\circ$ environments.
+We test Gimbal360 on challenging out-of-distribution inputs collected from the evaluation suites of contemporaneous works \citep{hunyuanworld2025tencent,worldgen2025ziyangxie,worldlabs}, together with self-collected smartphone captures and AI-generated images.
+These inputs feature unconstrained environments and artistic lighting that deviate substantially from Horizon360.
+As shown in Fig.~\ref{fig:ood_generalization},~\ref{fig:ood_generalization2}, and~\ref{fig:ood_generalization3}, Gimbal360 anchors these inputs into the Canonical Viewing Space and completes geometrically plausible, immersive $360^\circ$ environments.